mrakgr/Trading-Journal/journal_2025.md

 8:20am.
 I should just take the time to do it properly.
 Now everything is going for me.
 A 6 figure account, time and the programming skill.
 If I cannot win under these circumstances, I never will.
 Even if the market continues roaring higher, I should forget about FOMO.
 The true money will come from my knowledge and skill, not from stocks going up.

 8:40am.
 Just who would be foolish enough not to feel fear in this situation?
 But I want to move forward from 6 to 7 figures, I need to learn how to trade.
 Forget about learning to be the best.
 I just need to become profitable.
 Much like in 2007 - 2014, I haven't changed and the year will end on a breakeven note.
 I missed the real leaders and didn't rotate quickly enough.
 But it does feel I am a bit better than during that period now.
 It's just not enough.
 It's not nearly enough.

+8:50am.
+The way the Tao Ceti job ended was pretty stupid, but I have to keep going forward.
+I'll just believe in myself and the skills I've been accumulating for the past decade.